GarvBhatt/comfy-frontend/README.md

 ## Overview
 ### About

-Comfy is a MERN fullstack furniture Ecommerce project that has the following features:
+FurniZone is a MERN fullstack furniture Ecommerce project that has the following features:

 - Regiseteration / logging-in system
 - Shopping cart